FLEET AIR ARM MEMORIAL CHURCH

 On the morning of 12 June 1982, two days before the Argentinian surrender, at approximately 6:30am HMS GLAMORGAN was hit by a shore-launched Exocet missile whilst supporting 45 Commando Royal Marines with naval gunfire bombardments during their assault on the ‘Two Sisters’ Heights overlooking Port Stanley, Falkland Islands.

 The missile struck HMS GLAMORGAN on the port side aft, exploding on impact, destroying the fully armed Wessex Mk III helicopter, severely damaging the hangar, and wrecking the main galley below.
 The ship stayed afloat but thirteen of the crew were killed instantly with a further fourteen injured, one fatally.
-Six of those who died were members of the ship’s flight from 737 Naval Air Squadron;
+Six of those who died were from the ship’s flight 737 Naval Air Squadron;

 Petty Officer Engineering Mechanic (Electrical) Michael John Adcock